 Make an appointment

 ... is what we hear very often from TMJ patients.

 How to get rid of TMJ Migraines and Headaches?
-The answer is simple: Seek TMJ treatment from an experienced TMJ Disorder practitioner.
+The answer is simple: Seek TMJ treatment.
 Because your TMJ Migraines & Headaches will not miraculously disappear.

 Dental malocclusion, muscle imbalance, strain from tooth clenching and grinding all affect the workings or physiology of your body.
 Bringing balance back to the body can help you fight the painful occurrence of both tension headaches and TMJ migraines.

 Getting rid of a TMJ disorder requires realigning and rebalancing your bite.
 Meaning: You will need Dental Treatment to make your teeth properly mesh together again.
 A TMJ Migraines & Headaches Diagnosis is necessary to define the severeness of your TMJ disorder.
 A detailed TMJ Disorder treatment plan is required to define the best path forward according to your personal condition.